Skip to content

 Tax professionals who prepare client returns face substantially stronger obligations.
 IRS Publication 4557 requires preparers to maintain a Written Information Security Plan (WISP), implement data access controls, and use encrypted connections for all data transmissions.
 Professional platforms — Drake Tax, Lacerte, ProConnect Tax, UltraTax CS — are designed to support these compliance requirements with role-based access controls, detailed audit trails, and data retention management tools that consumer platforms do not offer.

 If a CPA or EA files your return, their software's security posture directly affects the protection of your data.
 A well-configured professional practice with MFA, role-based access, and a current WISP is considerably more controlled than a consumer platform where advertising integrations may still be active.
-Review what your preparer should have in place in our IRS cybersecurity requirements guide, and see what a proper WISP document looks like in our free WISP template for 2026.
+Review what your preparer should have in place in our FTC Safeguards Rule guide for tax preparers, and access a current plan through our free WISP template for 2026.

 Where Tax Preparation Software Security Falls Short